CeeDeeBee/node-api-challenge/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your Team Lead.

-- [ ] Mention two parts of Express that you learned about this week.
+- [x] Mention two parts of Express that you learned about this week.

+  This week we two of the express components we learned about were router and built-in middleware.
+Express router allows you to break up the code into smaller files with each containing a sub-router based off of a common url.
+Express also has support for middleware and we learned about some of the built in middleware that ships with express.
+The main one we used was express.json() which allows for json present in the body of an HTTP request to be parsed as javascript.

-- [ ] Describe Middleware?
+- [x] Describe Middleware?

+  Middleware is a set of functions that run on a server between recieving a request and sending a response (middleware does sometimes send its own responses). express.json() is an example of middleware as are things like loggers which keep track of recieved requests.
+You can also write custom middleware to do more application specific things such as validating a certian type of resource.

-- [ ] Describe a Resource?
+- [x] Describe a Resource?

+  A resource is something that is stored remotely on a server which is meant to be accessed by clients over the internet.
+The point of APIs are usually to provide access to theses resources to clients.
+On an email client some examples of needed resources could be, users, contacts, and emails.

-- [ ] What can the API return to help clients know if a request was successful?
+- [x] What can the API return to help clients know if a request was successful?

+  RESTful APIs should return a status call with every response which indicates what the server did with the recieved request.
+The 200 range of codes means the request was succesful.
+The 400 range indicates that there was something wrong with the request.
+Anything in the 500 range means that the server ran into some error.

-- [ ] How can we partition our application into sub-applications?
+- [x] How can we partition our application into sub-applications?

+  One way to split up the application is through the use of routers.
+Routers allow for the breaking-up of routes into files based on common url patterns.

 ## Minimum Viable Product